The Bond Tent Strategy: Protecting Your Portfolio in Early Retirement

 The bond tent is a tool, not a requirement.
 The underlying logic — you need protection most during the years when you're simultaneously most vulnerable and most exposed to forced selling — is sound.
 Whether you implement it through a formal glide path, a cash buffer, flexible spending, part-time income, or some combination, you need a plan for surviving the early retirement window without permanently impairing your portfolio.

 The bond tent is one answer to that problem.
 For FIRE practitioners without other income buffers, it's worth understanding even if you ultimately choose a different approach.
+Our comparison of FIRE withdrawal strategies covers the full range of options — fixed-dollar, variable, guardrails, and bucket approaches — and how they interact with sequence risk management.

 This article is for educational purposes only and does not constitute financial or investment advice.
 Asset allocation decisions involve tradeoffs that depend on individual circumstances.
 Consult a qualified financial professional for guidance specific to your situation.